 What does my laziness have to do with my finances?
 Well, it means that if I don’t make things as simple as possible, they won’t get done.
 Saving money doesn’t have the same sort of ‘deadline’ as other tasks.
 Excuses are easy to come by…’there’s always tomorrow’ or ‘I don’t know what I’m doing’ or ‘I don’t have extra money’.
 I’m not immune to this, but I do have use one trick that makes it easier to be good than to be bad.
 Keep reading to find out why I think you should automate your finances.

 How To Automate Your Finances

 There is nothing that works better for me than to pull the old ‘set it and forget it’.
 Automating every possible bill payment and saving deposit means I don’t have to think twice about late payments and I’ll hit my savings goals before I know it.
 It’s a one-time set-up instruction that will save you time and money in the long-run.

 There are very few payments that can’ be set to run automatically.
-The only two I have that are like this are my car registration, which I have to do in person every year, and my credit card payment.
-I could set up my credit card, but because the amount varies every month, I take care of that one manually.
+The only two I have that are like this are my car registration and my credit card payment.
+My car registration has to be paid in person, and my credit varies each month so I pay it manually.
 It allows me to make sure I pay the balance in full and because I put almost all purchases on my credit card, I can see exactly how much I’ve spent and if I need to reign in my spending.

-There are two parts to automating your finances; paying yourself and paying everybody else.
+There are two steps to automate your finances; paying yourself and paying everybody else.
 The everybody else is your bills; all those corporate jerks who want your money 😉

 As I said above, I charge everything possible to my credit card (because points!), and that includes my auto-pay bills.
 Not everywhere allows you to pay by credit card but most places do.
 For me, the exclusions include my mortgage, property taxes, and power bill.
 These three are still automated but are deducted directly from my chequing account.